An island of spiritual hedonism

 From the Thai mainland, the best way to get to Koh Phangan is by taking a ferry from Surat Thani Pier or Donsak Pier.

-To get there from Bangkok, a good choice is to take the sleeper train from Hua Lamphong Station or one of the many buses leaving early in the morning.
+To get there from Bangkok, a good choice is to take the sleeper train from Krung Thep Aphiwat Central Terminal (also called Bang Sue Grand Station) or one of the many buses leaving early in the morning.

 Combined bus + ferry tickets are easy to buy from tour operators.

-The boats arrive in Koh Phangan between 2 hours and 30 minutes and 6 hours after departing – depending on from where you leave, the boat’s speed and whether or not it stops in Koh Samui before reaching Koh Phangan.
+The boats arrive in Koh Phangan between 2 hours and 30 minutes and 6 hours after departing – depending on your departure point, the boat’s speed and whether or not it stops in Koh Samui before reaching Koh Phangan.

-Schedules change frequently and vary with the seasons, so be sure to make arrangements prior to travelling if you want to lock down your itinerary.
+Schedules change frequently and vary with the seasons, so be sure to make arrangements before travelling if you want to lock down your itinerary.

 If you have more leeway, it’s possible to simply arrive on the pier and ask about the next crossing.